jgscott/learnR/flu/flu.md

 data frame, and the remaining ones in the `flu_test` data frame.

-Now let's fit a simple model (with only three search terms) using the data in `flu_train` to make predictions:
+Now let's fit a simple model (with only three search terms) using the data in `flu_train`, and then use the data in `flu_test` to make predictions.

     lm1 = lm(cdcflu ~ flu.and.fever + over.the.counter.flu.medicine + treat.a.fever, data=flu_train)
     yhat_test = predict(lm1, newdata=flu_test)

-Our predictions are reasonably well correlated with the actual responses in the testing set:
+These are *out-of-sample* predictions, since we didn't use these data points to help fit the original model.
+These predictions are reasonably well correlated with the actual responses in the testing set:

     plot(cdcflu ~ yhat_test, data = flu_test)
     abline(0,1)

 ![](flu_files/figure-markdown_strict/unnamed-chunk-10-1.png)

-Finally, let's calculate the mean-squared prediction error (MSPE) that we make on the test set:
+Finally, let's calculate the mean-squared prediction error (MSPE) on the test set:

     MSPE =  mean( (yhat_test-flu_test$cdcflu)^2)
     RMSPE = sqrt(MSPE)
     RMSPE

-    ## [1] 439.4428
+    ## [1] 345.2796

 Your number will be slightly different from mine, since the train/test split is random.